Adding New Signers

 • Validate all inputs (public keys, signatures)

-• Use HTTPS for API calls
+• Use HTTPS for all remote API calls (enforced via https_only(true))

 Testing with Mocks